rust-lang/book/src/ch10-02-traits.md

 </figcaption>
 </figure>

-We declare a trait with the `trait` keyword, then the trait's name.
+We declare a trait with the `trait` keyword, then the trait’s name.
 In this case, our trait will describe types which can be printed.
 Inside of curly braces, we declare a method signature, but instead of providing an implementation inside curly braces, we put a semicolon after the signature.
 A